Follow on twitter

 You recently started new a Dreamcast localisation / translation group on Facebook how did that come about?

 I want more easily accessible games for everyone (and me) lol.
 The only way to get more games from that golden age is to pluck them out of it.
 We need more games “of the time period” to actually find more amazing gems.
 I love the indie releases, and I buy them all.
 But I would also pay cash for quality translations.
 Until we get a hold of some solid programmers, its basically going to be pretty guides so people can get into the Japanese games easier.
 Just removing that initial barrier.

-: Nice: Never been into localisation especially Japanese games, but I can see why there would be interest in this.
+Never been into Localisation especially Japanese games but I can see why there would be interest in this.

 Additionally the Dreamcast lived on in Japan long after America was out.
 Lots of great games in that time.

-:Do you think if Sega had a console of there own say: Dreamcast kept going do you think this would have seen more experimental and obscure titles since death of the DC / Dreamcast it seemed to have left massive void for allot of gamers?
+If Sega had a console of there own say – say if the Dreamcast kept going do you think we would of seen more experimental and obscure titles?

 Yea. (not including indie titles) There just aren’t many games made these days that aren’t “safe”.
 Like they are meant to be made using the formula for awesome but then some restrictions come up or the bottom line rears its ugly head, or some non gamer CEO at a gaming company says “NO”.

 Not many games today are made for the love of the art, it’s about “how much money will this make?” and if a feature wont add profit, don’t add it.
 I have been playing through recently a Visual Novel/Arena shooter akin to gungeon.
 It’s a dating sim type game with shmup and arena shooter sections with keyboard and mouse support… The game is nuts.
 Games aren’t like that now.
 Consoles aren’t like that now.